JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte_part2.md

 You can see we have kept only one `<button>` inside `Building.svelte` but we have inserted `<Building></Building>` twice in `App.svelte` to have two independent buildings.

 That's great!
-But as usual, if you test if, you'll see a new problem.
-To highlight it even more, let's alter slightly the building to show for each building their `money` variable:
+But if you test if, you'll see a new problem.
+To highlight, let's alter slightly the building to show for each building their `money` variable:

 ```html
 <!-- Building.svelte -->